clementravet/BIMAnalyst_g_33/Assignment_4_Teach.md

 Firstly, the turorial will explain how to get started with the tool and in a second time, it will go through the code.

-### HOW TO GET STARTED
+## HOW TO GET STARTED
-This section aims to explain how to take control of the code.
+This section aims to explain how to set up the coding program we need in order to use the tool.

 - The first step is to download a coding program for python language.
 The tool has been made on Visual Studio Code, but every equivalent program may be used to run it.
 Once this is done, you can launch it.
 - To run the code, you need to install some packgages.
 You have to write in the console the foloowing code lines: